sr6865/Mini-Project/README.md

 # INTRODUCTION
 This program is a vinyl management system which allows the user to add and search storage records of music vinyls.

-This program was tested on EndeavourOS, a rolling release operating system based on Arch Linux, however it should also run on machines running Microsoft Windows 10/11, Apple macOS 11 or above, and other Linux distributions such as Debian, Ubuntu, Fedora etc.
+This program was tested on EndeavourOS, a rolling release operating system based on Arch Linux, however it should also run on machines running Microsoft Windows 10/11, Apple macOS 11 or above, and other Linux distributions such as Debian, Ubuntu, Fedora etc. given

+1. The required dependencies are fulfilled
+2. Some slight modifications might have to be made in the code in the event the code doesn't work.

 # MINIMUM SYSTEM REQUIREMENTS